drodbourne/QA-Project/README.md

 <p>
 <img src=https://github.com/drodbourne/QA-Project/blob/main/Risk%20Assesment.drawio.png>
 </p>
+<h3><u>Future Improvements</u></h3>
+As my skills and knowledge improve I will certainly like to add more functionality to the app and make it more colourful.

-<h4>Problems & Challenges</h4>
+<h3>Problems & Challenges</h3>
 The biggest problem and greatest challenge for me was as my pc has no sound I had to follow the course using teams on my mobile.
 It has not been easy trying to keep up with the lessons.
-I could not share my screen when I was having a problem.
+I could not share my screen with my tutor when I was having a problem.
 I also started the project with the intent of using a cloud SQL database but I did not realise it would use so much of the free credit so I had to resort using sqllite to finish the project.

+<h3>Acknowledgements</h3>
+When I first started I have to admit I knew nothing about what Devops did or what git was.
+I had heard of python as a programming language but did not know any of its intricacies.
+I have learned so much and want to learn more.
+I would like to thank Earl Grey for being a fantastic tutor.
+And thanks to QA Academy for helping me realise the potential I have and to believe in my self again.
+I feel full of confidence and ready to take on any challenge or opportunity that might come my way in the future.